Financial Assistance and Scholarships

 For undergraduates in the criminal justice program

 The Louis J. Luvisi, Jr. Scholarship was established to honor a COPACE undergraduate and member of the Clark Campus Police and is awarded to a student enrolled in the criminal justice program.
-This scholarship is awarded in the fall semester only.
 To apply, please submit a letter to the Luvisi Scholarship Committee (c/o Mary Bird, COPACE), outlining your background, academic and professional goals.
 Applications for the scholarship are due August 15 for the fall semester.

 Yellow Ribbon Program